akauppi/GroundLevel-firebase-es/fns-test/README.md

 $ npm run test:all
 ```

 These are prepared for you in `package.json`.
-When working, it's meaningful to run only one suit, at a time.
+When developing functions, it's meaningful to run only one suit, at a time.

-The emulator picks up changes to the rules automatically, so you don't need to restart it.
+You can easily set the tests to be run from an IDE, see `../rules-test/DEBUGGING.md`.

+>NOTE: Unlike Security Rules, where changes are picked up automatically, the emulator **needs to be restarted** if you change the function source code.
+This is a bit weird.

 ### CI: As a single command

 Once tests pass, you'll likely be just running them over and over, e.g. from a CI script.

 This command starts the emulator in the background, for the duration of running the tests.
-It adds ~5..6s to the execution time of the tests.
+Launching adds ~5..6s to the execution time.

 ```
 $ npm test